e0ipso/e0ipso.github.io/_posts/2019-11-13-switching-back-to-linux.md

 ---
 title: Switching Back to Linux
 categories:
   - open-source
 tags:
- - Open source
+  - Free Software
 ---
 Recently I had an incident with my Macbook Pro.
 My MagSafe connector was *very* hot when I got up.
 So hot that it gave me a blister in my finger.
 <!-- more -->